Fort Worth Car Accident Attorney

-Under the Texas's Modified Comparative Fault laws, Fort Worth car accident victims are entitled to an amount of compensation proportionate to their fault in causing the accident.
-Texas follows the 51% Bar Rule, meaning accident victims cannot recover if found to be more than 51% at fault.
+Under Texas's Modified Comparative Fault laws, crash victims are entitled to an amount of compensation proportionate to their fault in causing the wreck.
+Texas follows the 51% Bar Rule, meaning victims cannot recover if found to be more than 51% at fault.
 If someone is 50% or less at fault, the recovery is reduced by their degree of fault.

 How much does a lawyer cost?

 Most car accident lawyers work on a contingency fee basis, not by the hour.
 That means you only pay if they get compensation for you.
 An attorney will investigate your car accident and look for evidence of negligence.
 A lawyer will know how to build a strong case and bring the insurance company to the negotiating table to reach a settlement that meets your needs.
 Your lawyer will then be paid attorney fees from a percentage of that financial recovery.

 The amount of compensation you get for your car accident depends on the circumstances specific to your crash.
 If you were seriously injured in a wreck that wasn’t your fault, you may be able to get compensated for medical bills, lost wages due to time missed from work, pain and suffering, and more.

 The Dallas-Fort Worth metro area is one of the largest - and fastest growing - urban areas in the country.
 Rear-end collisions and crashes involving pedestrians and bicycle riders are common in the city.
 With highways such as I-30, I-35, I-20 and the 820 bringing millions of people to and from the city daily, rollover accidents and potentially fatal head-on collisions can happen as well.
 These crashes can result in serious injuries to you or your loved ones.